Should You Stay on the JR Yamanote Line in Tokyo?

 Takanawa Gateway

-The station was one of the first to use robots for cleaning and passenger support and is also the sight of Tokyo’s first Touch and Go convenience store where you don’t check out your goods, instead, you’re scanned as you leave and the money immediately comes off your Suica card.
+The station was one of the first to use robots for cleaning and passenger support and is also the location of Tokyo’s first Touch and Go convenience store where you don’t check out your goods, instead, you’re scanned as you leave and the money immediately comes off your Suica card.

 Hamamatsucho

-As you can see above, the staff dress him up in little outfits that change by the season (thanks to the fantastic Tokyo expert Jonelle Patrick who told me about him)
+As you can see above, the staff dress him up in little outfits that change by the season (thanks to the fantastic Tokyo expert Jonelle Patrick, who told me about him)

-It’s also close to Kyushiburiku garden
+It’s also close to Kyushiburiku Garden.

 Yurakucho

-If you’re looking for somewhere interesting to spend the evening in Tokyo, jump on the Yamanote line to Yurakocho where, under the train tracks you will find rows of yakitori bars selling drinks and chargrilled skewers.
+If you’re looking for somewhere interesting to spend the evening in Tokyo, jump on the Yamanote line to Yurakocho, where, under the train tracks, you will find rows of yakitori bars selling drinks and chargrilled skewers.

 Tokyo Station

-Another important transport stop – you’ll come through here on the Narita Express from Narita airport and it’s the starting station for the Shinkansen to Kyoto and Osaka
+Another important transport stop – you’ll come through here on the Narita Express from Narita airport, and it’s the starting station for the Shinkansen to Kyoto and Osaka.

-The station itself is also home to one of the best places in Tokyo to buy KitKats (see details here), a row of ramen restaurants from some of Japan’s best ramen sellers and Character Street, a great stop for those into Pokemon and other popular manga and anime characters.
+The station itself is also home to one of the best places in Tokyo to buy KitKats (see details here), a row of ramen restaurants from some of Japan’s best ramen sellers, and Character Street, a great stop for those into Pokemon and other popular manga and anime characters.

 Tokyo Station is also a good stop if you want to explore the grounds of the Imperial Palace.